nordewal/csi-node-cache/README.md

 apply -f` will fail and leave your cluster in a broken state.
 If you accidentally do this, delete the `node-cache` namespace and retry.

+Note that the deployment ensures the controller runs on a node with workload identity, in case  the PD cache is used.
+If you will not be using the PD cache and you don't want to set up workload identity for your cluster, you can remove the controller node selector.

 ## Use

 Appropriately label nodes where you want a cache to be used.